 After all that family fun, allow mom to ditch the kids for an hour and head over to Ama Spa at the Edwin for a massage or facial.
 While you let her get pampered, why not walk across the Walnut Street Bridge for some ice cream at Clumpies?

 Finally, take a stroll through the Hunter Art Museum.
-Spanning three buildings, each family member is sure to find some favorites—all while mom enjoys some peace and quiet.
+Spanning three buildings, everyone in the family is sure to find some favorites.

 For the empty nester